learn-co-curriculum/phase-4-deploying-rails-react-to-heroku/README.md

 project live on the internet!

-To explain the React build process further: we have defined a NodeJS build process for the React app in a `package.json` file in the **root** directory of this project.
+To explain the React build process further: we have defined a NodeJS build process for the React app in the `package.json` file in the **root** directory of this project.
 It looks like this:

 ```json
 {